Artist Robin Rhode Makes Hong Kong Debut at Lehmann Maupin Today

 Lehmann Maupin is pleased to present having been there, Robin Rhode's debut exhibition in Hong Kong.
 Continuing the artist's engagement with complex social and political issues, this exhibition also explores Rhode's notions of permanence and ephemerality as seen through his unique marks and gestures.
 In addition to a selection of photographic works and wall drawings, Rhode will premiere a new animation created specifically for his Hong Kong exhibition.
-The artist will be present for an opening reception on September 17, 6:30-8PM.
+The artist will be present for an opening reception tonight, September 17, 6:30-8PM.

 Pictured: Robin Rhode, Birdman, 2014, mounted c-print, 29.53 x 45.28 inches (76 x 115 cm).
 Courtesy the artist and Lehmann Maupin, New York and Hong Kong.